tradingview/rest_integrations_docs/source/trading/Authentication.rst

 * ``access_token`` --- access token, which will be added to the Authorization Header for requests to the broker's REST server.
-* ``expiration`` --- token expiration time in Unix Timestamp format, optional parameter.
+* ``expiration`` --- token expiration time in Unix Timestamp format, an optional parameter.

 In the current implementation, the token will not be refreshed, even if the ``expiration`` field is received in the response and that point in time is approaching.
 For better security, please use